mariokerciku/wiki-daprworkshop/Lab-01-Inspecting-GloboTicket.md

 <img src="https://user-images.githubusercontent.com/5504642/173663153-547ef3b5-177b-471e-8116-b2099e844256.png" width="300" />

+> Pro tip!
+Leave this page open, so you can repeat the process of making a purchase without having to fill out the form every time.
+We will be purchasing a lot of tickets in this workshop.

 Examine the logs for your application.
 Depending on the IDE you are using this will be different.
 Inspect the output.
 As an example, try and find the logging of the `ordering` service.
 After completing your order this should show something similar to this:

 <img src="https://user-images.githubusercontent.com/5504642/173663203-68183dd0-6fef-44f6-a150-3ff0f369a6f1.png" width="500" />